neilsambhu/carla-race/timeline/README.md

 word count: 206 of 200 minimum
 6/23/2024 7:50 PM: TODO: how to make car aim for locationTurn as early as possible?
+# steering correction
+6/24/2024 10:34 AM: Open problem: I need to prevent the car from overcorrecting itself often before reaching a turn.
+6/24/2024 10:39 AM:
+Good morning, Dr. Katkoori.
+I submitted the IAVVC abstract last night.
+I will need to update the abstract before publication.
+I am at a halfway solution to a faster steering control.
+I need to tune the steering corrections.
+6/24/2024 10:51 AM: potential solution: modify steering control based on whether
+(1) steering correction along straightaway or
+(2) turning in a turn.